scottblanc/whatifexplorer/docs/PRD.md

 ### 4.2 The do-Operator as Core Interaction

 Pearl's do-operator is the conceptual foundation.
 When users set an intervention, they're asking "what would happen if this variable were forced to this value, regardless of its natural causes?"
-This is different from observation and correlation—it's the causal question.
+This is different from observation and correlation; it's the causal question.

 The slider-and-button interaction makes this concrete.
 Users don't need to understand the math; they experience the difference between observing and intervening through the interface.

 ### 4.3 Uncertainty as First-Class Citizen

 Effects don't propagate as point estimates.
 They propagate as distributions.
-A 1% increase in interest rates doesn't produce a single unemployment number—it produces a range of outcomes with associated probabilities.
+A 1% increase in interest rates doesn't produce a single unemployment number.
+It produces a range of outcomes with associated probabilities.

 Showing uncertainty prevents false confidence and teaches users that causal systems have inherent variability.
 The width of a distribution is information.